 - i.
 Accountability is the paramount objective of financial reporting.
 Accurate, current, and complete disclosure of the financial results of each federal award or program is made in accordance with the financial reporting requirements set forth in 2 CFR § 200.328 .330.
 The College collects and reports financial information with the frequency required in the terms and conditions of the award and monitors its activities under federal awards to assure compliance with applicable federal requirements. - 1.
-Reviewing and generating of expenditure reports is done through the Business Office using the following procedures. - A general ledger is created for each grant by the Senior Account. - b.
+Reviewing and generating of expenditure reports is done through the Business Office using the following procedures. - a.
+A general ledger is created for each grant by the Associate Director of the Business Office or the Senior Account. - b.
 A detail expenditure report is created. - c.
-From the above two reports, expenditures from each object code are reviewed by the Senior Accountant.
+From the above two reports, expenditures from each object code are reviewed by the Associate Director of the Business Office or the Senior Accountant.